Statistics and Methodology Research

 Generalizing results from randomized trials to populations of interest

 One way to make research results more relevant for policy making is to ensure that the subjects in studies reflect the individuals in the population that may be affected by any policy change.
-Through grants from the National Institute of Drug Abuse, the National Science Foundation, and the Institute of Education Sciences, Dr. Stuart and Dr. Mojtabai have a body of research examining how well results from randomized trials may carry over to target populations of interest, including methodological work and applications, such as to the NIDA Clinical Trials Network.
-Read the papers:
+Through grants from the National Institutes of Health, Dr. Stuart and Dr. Mojtabai and colleagues have a body of research examining how well results from randomized trials may carry over to target populations of interest, including methodological work and applications, such as to the NIDA Clinical Trials Network.

 Estimating causal effects in non-experimental settings

-Through grants from the National Institute of Mental Health and the Institute of Education Sciences Dr. Stuart and colleagues, including students, are developing and assessing statistical methods for better estimating causal effects in non-experimental settings.
-These methods have been applied to estimate the effects of behavioral therapy after suicide attempt, alternative health care financing models, and nursing home report quality report cards.
-Learn more:
+Dr. Stuart and colleagues, including students, are developing and assessing statistical methods for better estimating causal effects in non-experimental settings.
+These methods have been applied to estimate the effects of behavioral therapy after suicide attempt, alternative health care financing models, and nursing home report quality report.